Your true Icelandic winter adventure awaits. Book your tour now!

 Snorkeling In Silfra Fissure

 What is it?
 Silfra Fissure is the world’s top diving site.
-Snorkeling in Silfra was recently voted one of the top 10 things to do in the world by Trip Advisor’s 2019 Travelers’ Choice.
+Snorkeling in Silfra is rated one of the top ten activities in the world by TripAdvisor.
 Hands down, it’s the most awe-inspiring place to visit in Iceland.

 Why go?
 Silfra is the only place in the world where you can literally swim between two tectonic plates.
 And this rugged gorge is filled with the clearest water on Earth.
-With visibility exceeding over 300 ft (90 m), Silfra is sure to blow your mind!
+With visibility exceeding 300 ft (90 m), Silfra is sure to blow your mind!

-Once you venture underwater, be wowed by moonlight lava rocks and seaweed forests.
+Once you venture underwater, be wowed by moonlight, lava rocks, and seaweed forests.
 The water temperature in Silfra is 35-37°F (2-4°C) year-round.
 Sounds like a cold experience?
 Not at all.
 You’ll wear a dry suit that will keep you warm throughout your snorkeling adventure.

 How to visit?
 You can only float in Silfra with a qualified snorkeling guide.
 For this reason, it's best to book a Silfra Fissure snorkeling tour in Thingvellir National Park or browse for other top snorkeling tours that operate year-round.